revisit-studies/study/public/sumsifter/assets/consent.md

               participation.

 ## Purpose of the Study
-Visual representations of data (visualizations) are increasingly common in everyday life.
-The purpose of this study is to learn more about how people read and understand visualizations.
+Enable analyst to conduct quicker and more accurate research through data summarization and attribution to original sources.

 ## Tasks
-The test contains 8 questions about 4 data visualizations.
+The test contains 1 free text question for each of 5 data summarization and attribution demo.
 It will take approximately 10-15 minutes to finish this test.
 For each question, you will be given an interactive data